a haroon akram-lodhi

 Haroon Akram-Lodhi teaches agrarian political economy.
 He is Professor of Economics and International Development Studies in the Department of International Development Studies at Trent University, Peterborough, Canada, where he is also a Fellow of Champlain College.
-Haroon Akram-Lodhi is also the Editor-in-Chief of the Canadian Journal of Development Studies and an Associate Editor of Feminist Economics.
-A Fellow of Food First, the Institute for Food and Development Policy, he is also: an Associated Research Professor of the Academic Unit in Development Studies at the Universidad Autónoma de Zacatecas, Zacatecas, Mexico; Adjunct Professor in International Development Studies in the Faculty of Graduate Studies at Dalhousie University in Halifax, Canada; Adjunct Member to the Graduate Program in Political Science at York University in Toronto, Canada; Adjunct Professor of Economics in the Master's in Development Practice program at the James T. Laney School of Graduate Studies, Emory University, Atlanta, USA; and a Visiting Scholar in that School's Institute for Developing Nations.
+Haroon Akram-Lodhi is the Editor-in-Chief of the Canadian Journal of Development Studies and an Associate Editor of Feminist Economics.
+Haroon Akram-Lodhi is also a member of the Advisory Board for the Women's Rights Programme of the Open Society Foundations in New York City, a member of the Board of Directors of the International Association for Feminist Economics, and a member of the Board of Directors of the Canadian Association for the Study of International Development.
+Haroon Akram-Lodhi is a Professorial Research Associate in the Department of Economics at SOAS, University of London, United Kingdom; an Associated Research Professor of the Academic Unit in Development Studies at the Universidad Autónoma de Zacatecas, Zacatecas, Mexico; Adjunct Professor in International Development Studies in the Faculty of Graduate Studies at Dalhousie University in Halifax, Canada; Adjunct Member to the Graduate Program in Political Science at York University in Toronto, Canada; Adjunct Professor of Economics in the Master's in Development Practice program at the James T. Laney School of Graduate Studies, Emory University, Atlanta, USA; and a Visiting Scholar in that School's Institute for Developing Nations.
+He is a former fellow of Food First, the Institute for Food and Development Policy.

-Haroon Akram-Lodhi's most recent book is Hungry for Change: Farmers, Food Justice and the Agrarian Question.
+Haroon Akram-Lodhi's last book was Hungry for Change: Farmers, Food Justice and the Agrarian Question.

 Nominated for the 2012/2013 Rik Davidson/Studies in Political Economy Book Prize for the best book in political economy by a Canadian, Hungry for Change explains how the creation, structure and operation of the world food system is marginalizing family farmers, small-scale peasant farmers and landless workers as it entrenches us all in a global subsistence crisis.
 Written to be accessible, and incorporating accounts from farmers themselves, Hungry for Change explains how building upon the concerns of food sovereignty can solve the current crisis.